 - Satellite communicators.
 One of the biggest calls of the open road is that feeling of freedom and independence.
 However, there can be a price to pay if things go awry, especially if you’re travelling solo, or in remote locations.
 GPS trackers offer peace of mind for you and your loved ones.
 Depending on the device, you can communicate with those back home, share your location, post to social media, and navigate.
 In case of an emergency, you can use it to trigger an SOS call.

 - Appropriate windscreen.
-It’s fantastic to feel the wind in my face, but I can do without the bugs, gravel, rain, cigarette butts, and other debris.
+It’s fantastic to feel the wind on my face, but I can do without the bugs, gravel, rain, cigarette butts, and other debris.
 A correctly designed, measured, and installed windscreen cuts down on the assault from wind gusts and buffeting, thereby reducing fatigue, especially on long days in the saddle.
-In inclement weather they dramatically reduce wind chill and rain blasts. https://www.bikebandit.com/blog/post/the-buyers-guide-to-motorcycle-windshields
+In inclement weather, they dramatically reduce wind chill and rain blasts. https://www.bikebandit.com/blog/post/the-buyers-guide-to-motorcycle-windshields

 - Air horn.
 These will almost certainly get the attention of the driver who’s wandering into your lane or about to turn left in front of you.
 The decibel scale is exponential, so a horn rated at 120dB is four times louder than a standard motorcycle horn.
 Purchasing a unit with a separate compressor and horn assembly gives you more flexibility for fitting it to your bike.